Putting your bin out

 Blue bins - for recycling

-If you regularly have extra recycling ask us for an extra blue bin or hessian sack.
+If you regularly have extra recycling you can ask us for an extra blue bin - please contact our customer services team to order one, free of charge.

 Find out what you can and can't put in your blue bin.